Skip to content

 mem0 Memory ServiceCore service.
 Uses AWS Bedrock LLM for memory distillation/deduplication and Bedrock Embedding for vectorization.

 Vector StorePersists memory vectors.
-Supports S3 Vectors or OpenSearch as the backend.
+Supports S3 Vectors, OpenSearch, or pgvector as the backend.
+Score normalization is applied at the service layer — see Score Normalization Layer below.

 SKILL.md → RetrievalOn new agent sessions, reads SKILL.md, queries mem0 for relevant memories, and injects them as context.